Kali-Hac/MoCos/README.md

 # Motif Guided Graph Transformer with Combinatorial Skeleton Prototype Learning for Skeleton-Based Person Re-Identification

 ## Introduction
-This is the implementation of MoCos presented by "Motif Guided Graph Transformer with Combinatorial Skeleton Prototype Learning for Skeleton-Based Person Re-Identificatio".
+This is the implementation of MoCos presented by "Motif Guided Graph Transformer with Combinatorial Skeleton Prototype Learning for Skeleton-Based Person Re-Identification".

 ## Environment